ApprenticeAI/frapy/docs/topics/coroutines.rst

 General usage
 =============

-There are several use cases for coroutines in Scrapy.
+There are several use cases for coroutines in Frapy.

-Code that would return Deferreds when written for previous Scrapy versions, such as downloader middlewares and signal handlers, can be rewritten to be shorter and cleaner:
+Code that would return Deferreds when written for previous Frapy versions, such as downloader middlewares and signal handlers, can be rewritten to be shorter and cleaner: